TheFuturoHouse.com | Latest Site News & Updates

 The location of these Futuros has now been changed to Norrköping-Bråvalla Airfield.

-The article included some nice video footage and Fredrik emailed some photos; these can be found to the left.
-As always my thanks to Fredrik for keeping the "Futuro World" up to date with developments as these Futuros move on to "pastures new".
+In addition Fredrik emailed us these photos (copyright Fredrik Björkman).
+As always our thanks to Fredrik for keeping the "Futuro World" up to date with developments as these Futuros move on to "pastures new".

 Elin reports that the Futuros will initially be placed inside the Bråvalla military area before one is refurbished for use as a conference room at the Swedish Air Force Museum and the other readied for sale.
 The Futuro moving to the Air Force Museum is expected to move there in the next week or so.
 The Futuro that will be sold will remain in Norrköping until the sale.

-Also this week I received a couple of updates from Fortifikationsverket [Ingela Andersson], the current owners of the Futuros; many thanks to Ingela and Fortifikationsverket for sharing information.
+Also this week we received a couple of updates from Fortifikationsverket (Ingela Andersson), the current owners of the Futuros; many thanks to Ingela and Fortifikationsverket for sharing information.

-In addition Fortifikationsverket have now released me to publish a report on the Swedish Futuros that I received some time ago but could not share here until now.
-The report reviews the general history of the Swedish Futuros, including the two recently removed from Stråtjära, the third Swedish Air Force unit located at Såtenäs Air Force Base and the fourth [non Air Force] unit now located in Örebro.
+In addition Fortifikationsverket have now released us to publish a report on the Swedish Futuros that we received some time ago but could not share here until now.
+The report reviews the general history of the Swedish Futuros, including the two recently removed from Stråtjära, the third Swedish Air Force unit located at Såtenäs Air Force Base

-Most interesting perhaps are some included Swedish Air Force documents that relate to the original purchase of the Futuros and the construction projects required to complete their installation [including information about costs and a little about their use and how they were staffed].
+Most interesting perhaps are some included Swedish Air Force documents that relate to the original purchase of the Futuros and the construction projects required to complete their installation (including information about costs and a little about their use and how they were staffed).
 Though largely just describing the bureaucratic process of purchasing and building the Futuro observation towers there are a few interesting facts mixed in with the boring "red tape".
-There are also a number of interesting architectural plans included in the document; a sampling of these can be found at left.
+There are also a number of interesting architectural plans included in the document; a sampling of these can be found below.

 Marko Home very kindly took the time to read and translate the report; a big thank you Marko.
 Here, in Marko's own words, is a translation of the most interesting points from the report and the included documents.